pnarsipur1/CarsalesMonitoringSolution/README.md

 c.
 Download the code

 d.
-Open the solution MonitoringSolution.sln
+Open MonitoringSolution.sln in VS 2017

 e.
 Ensure that values in the config are correct ( Connectionstring to database, rabbitmq details, exchange and queuenames, etc ) for the MonitoringWebi and PollingService